 Procedure to soak, sprout and deskin whole green gram beans:

 - Keep them in a warm place for another 12 hours.
 Once sprouted loosen the knot, transfer to a container.
-1/2 cup of green gram gives approximately 1 cup of sprouted gram
+1/4th cup of green gram gives approximately 3/4th +1/8th cup of soaked gram and 1 cup + 2 tbsp of sprouted gram depending on the size of the beans.

 - Rinse the green gram again before use.